DGHeroin/golua/README.md

 Simplest way to install:

-	# go get -u github.com/aarzilli/golua/lua
+	# go get -u github.com/DGHeroin/golua/lua

-Will work as long as your compiler can find a shared object called lua5.1 on linux, or lua anywhere else.
+~~Will work as long as your compiler can find a shared object called lua5.1 on linux, or lua anywhere else.
-If your linux system uses "lua" as the shared object name for lua (for example, Fedora Core does this) you can install using:
+If your linux system uses "lua" as the shared object name for lua (for example, Fedora Core does this) you can install using:~~
+Now, embedded lua-5.3.5 static lib in project.

-	# go get -u -tags llua github.com/aarzilli/golua/lua
+	# go get -u -tags llua github.com/DGHeroin/golua/lua

 You can then try to run the examples:

-	$ cd /usr/local/go/src/pkg/github.com/aarzilli/golua/example/
+	$ cd /usr/local/go/src/pkg/github.com/DGHeroin/golua/example/
 	$ go run basic.go
 	$ go run alloc.go
 	$ go run panic.go